 - Make time each day to spend with the people around you.

 - Arrange a day out with friends you have not seen for a while.

 - Have lunch with a colleague.

-If you’re not sure where to start, give your local Wellbeing team a call for more ideas on wellbeing activities in your local area.
+If you’re not sure where to start, contact your local Wellbeing team for more ideas on wellbeing activities in your local area.

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.